cristinatodor/Programming-assignment-2/README.md

 <br> "images/eat10.jpg"
 <br> ]

+### Events
-Events section provides the possiblity of subscribing to one of the nine events listed, by entering the email address.
+This section provides the possiblity of subscribing to one of the nine events listed, by entering the email address.
 * /list-events <br>
 Request type: GET